lynnpepin/diy-static-site-generator/README.md

 # Static Site Generator in 10 Minutes

-A do-it-yourself approach to static site generation, using Pandoc.
+A DIY approach to static site generation, using Pandoc.

 Write posts in markdown in `./source/posts/` and run the build script.

 ## Goals

+ * Render Math in a pretty manner
  * Generate an "index.html" page automatically
     * Index page should organize by category and then by date
     * List most recent 10 posts
  * Clean up CSS style
- * Render Math in a pretty manner
- * Make a new Pandoc template
- * Make a small assortment of Pandoc templates and CSS themes.
- * The auto-generated index.html needs proper metadata.
+ * Proper metadata on every page, including index, about, etc.
+ * Subpages -- contact, about, etc.
+ * Rename project -- maybe '1000 minutes'? :)

 ### Longer-term goals

- * Move entire build to Python or to Bash
+ * Move entire build either to Python or to Bash.
- * Introduce RSS feed
+ * Introduce RSS feed generator
- * Rename project -- maybe '1000 minutes'? :)
+ * Themes, combining CSS and Pandoc templates.

 ## Requirements